Free Oracle 1Z0-931-25 Exam Actual Questions

 Full Detailed In-Depth Explanation:

 A: False.
-Auto-scaling is managed via the OCI Console, not the Service Console.
+Auto-scaling is managed via OCI console.

 B: True.
-The Service Console allows monitoring and terminating runaway SQL statements that consume excessive resources.
+It allows monitoring and terminating runaway SQL statements.

 Question No. 3